School Science Lessons

 If acetate is shown as OAc−, acetic acid is shown as HOAc.

-Weak acids, e.g. ethanoic acid (acetic acid, CH3COOH, carbonic acid and sulfurous acid dissociate very little in aqueous solution.
+Weak acids, e.g. ethanoic acid (acetic acid, CH3COOH, carbonic acid and sulfurous acid dissociate little in aqueous solution.

 However, their salts, e.g. potassium acetate CH3COOK are completely dissociated into ions.

-Acetic anhydride, (CH3CO)2O
+Acetic anhydride (CH3CO)2O

-Celluloid
+3.5.7 Celluloid

-Cellulose acetate, Cellulose triacetate
+3.5.8 Cellulose acetate, Cellulose triacetate

 Experiments